 On This Day April 26

-1969 – The Edwin Hawkins Singers hit the singles chart with the gospel song “Oh Happy Day,” which eventually soars to No. 4 and million-selling status.
+1969 – The Edwin Hawkins Singers hit the singles chart with “Oh Happy Day,” which eventually soars to No. 4 and million-selling status.
 It becomes the first gospel track to cross over to the pop chart.

 1988 – A jury in White Plains, New York finds Rolling Stones frontman Mick Jagger not guilty of copyright infringement.
 Reggae singer Patrick Alley had sued Jagger for $7 million over the song “Just Another Night,” claiming the chorus’s lyrics were similar to his version.
 Jagger provided jurors with a rare glimpse into his work habits by playing homemade and studio tapes demonstrating the development of his song.

-1954 – More than 1.8 million children participate in the Salk polio vaccine field trials.
+1954 – More than 1.8 million American children (“Polio Pioneers”) participate in the Salk polio vaccine field trials.
 Dr. Jonas Salk developed the vaccine in an effort to wipe out polio — an infectious disease occurring primarily in children that can result in paralysis.
-A year later, researchers declare the vaccine safe and effective, and it becomes a standard part of childhood immunizations across the U.S.
+A year later, researchers declare that the vaccine is safe and effective, and it becomes a standard part of childhood immunizations across the U.S.